Chaos on tarmac at Haiti's main airport after US deports migrants

-(CNN)Chaotic scenes broke out at the Haiti's main airport on Tuesday after migrants who had been deported from the United States were flown back home.
+(CNN)Chaotic scenes broke out at Haiti's main airport on Tuesday after migrants who had been deported from the United States were flown back home.

 Thousands of Haitains have fled the country due to a combination of political instability following the assassination of the president in August and an earthquake in the same month that left more than 1,200 people dead.